Gordon Gould: Early life and education

+Gould was born in New York City in 1920, the son of Helen Vaughn (nee Rue) and Kenneth Gould.

-Born in New York City, Gould was the oldest of three sons.
+He was the oldest of three sons.
 His father was the founding editor of Scholastic Magazine Publications in New York City.
+His mother encouraged his interest in inventors such as Thomas Edison and gave him a toy Erector set at an early age.
 He grew up in Scarsdale, a small suburb of New York, and attended Scarsdale High School.
-He earned a Bachelor of Science degree in physics at Union College, where he became a member of the Sigma Chi fraternity, and a master's degree at Yale University, specializing in optics and spectroscopy.
+He earned a Bachelor of Science in physics at Union College, where he became a member of the Sigma Chi fraternity, and a master's degree at Yale University, specializing in optics and spectroscopy.
 Between March 1944 and January 1945 he worked on the Manhattan Project but was dismissed due to his activities as a member of the Communist Political Association.
 In 1949 Gould went to Columbia University to work on a doctorate in optical and microwave spectroscopy.
-His doctoral supervisor was Nobel laureate Polykarp Kusch, who guided Gould to develop expertise in the then-new technique of optical pumping.
-In 1956, Gould proposed using optical pumping to excite a maser, and discussed this idea with the maser's inventor Charles Townes, who was also a professor at Columbia and later won the 1964 Nobel prize for his work on the maser and the laser.
+His doctoral supervisor was Nobel laureate Polykarp Kusch, who guided Gould to develop expertise in the then-new optical pumping technique.
+In 1956, Gould proposed using optical pumping to excite a maser, and discussed this idea with the maser's inventor Charles Townes, who was also a professor at Columbia.
 Townes gave Gould advice on how to obtain a patent on his innovation, and agreed to act as a witness.